Factors of 104

 Factor Pairs of 104

-The factor pairs of 104 are the pairs of integers that multiply together to give 104.
-These include both positive and negative combinations.
-The positive factor pairs of 104 are (1, 104), (2, 52), (4, 26), (8, 13), and the negative factor pairs are (-1, -104), (-2, -52), (-4, -26), (-8, -13).
-Knowing the factor pairs of 104 is useful for learning multiplication, division, and understanding concepts such as the greatest common factor and prime factorization.
+The factor pairs of 104 are combinations of two integers that multiply together to give exactly 104.
+Each pair shows how 104 can be expressed as a product of two whole numbers.
+The positive factor pairs are (1, 104), (2, 52), (4, 26), (8, 13), while the negative pairs are (-1, -104), (-2, -52), (-4, -26), (-8, -13).
+Learning these helps build a strong foundation in multiplication and division, and also supports understanding key concepts like the greatest common factor and prime factorization.
+You can also explore how factor pairs relate to the greatest common factor and prime factorization for deeper understanding.

 Positive Factor Pairs of 104: